A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Boca Children's Museum

-Tracy Snyder Molina: Kids and parents will love all the opportunities for imagination and pretend play at this museum.
+Tracy Snyder Molina said: Kids and parents will love all the opportunities for imagination and pretend play at this museum.
 Activity Centers include Bank & Post Office, Grocery Store, Puppet Theater & Stage, Science & Engineering, Vet Office and Health Care Center.
 Outside there is a pirate ship where pirate adventures come to life with interactive games, stories, treasure maps and theater shows and children can learn to speak Pirate!
 They also offer a variety of enrichment programs and classes.

 Cost: $5 per person